ac3lives/SurfaceToCloud/README.md

 ## Features to Add
 * Not sure if it is worth it, or to do this once a payload stager method has been selected, but determine possibile usage of common LoLBINs?
 * More pop-ups.. but maybe add Shell.Application checks to all Macro payloads and not just HTAs, since some NG-AV engines block WScript.Shell's .Run but not Shell.Application.
+* Add interactive capabilities while the web server is running in the background, collecting received messages and allowing them to be queried, with commands such as "show file downloads" and "show messages returned" to get data, rather than seeing it flow in via an ugly weblog stream.

 ### Credit for external technique usage: